sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

 Some additional links on granting permissions to view and manage the contents of HDI containers can be found at [SAP HANA Deployment Infrastructure (HDI) Administration](https://www.youtube.com/watch?v=njVZWRGTJAI&t=2130s) and [SAP HANA Deployment Infrastructure (HDI) SQL API](https://blogs.sap.com/2020/07/09/sap-hana-deployment-infrastructure-hdi-sql-api/).

 The recommended tool for native application development with SAP HANA Cloud is the Business App Studio (BAS), which is available as a service in the SAP Business Technology Platform (BTP).
 An existing SAP HANA Web IDE project can be exported and then imported into BAS or, if the project is in a git repository, the git project can be opened or cloned in the BAS.
-Additional details can be found at [Multitarget Application Development Tools (SAP Business App Studio)](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/f7268f176e1943ad97edba3f1dfeda26.html?version=2022_4_QRC) and [Multitarget Application Development Tools (SAP Web IDE Full-Stack)](https://help.sap.com/docs/HANA_CLOUD_DATABASE/b9902c314aef4afb8f7a29bf8c5b37b3/f7268f176e1943ad97edba3f1dfeda26.html?version=2022_4_QRC).
+Additional details can be found at [Multitarget Application Development Tools (SAP Business App Studio)](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-developer-guide-for-cloud-foundry-multitarget-applications-sap-business-app-studio/multitarget-application-development-tools) and [Multitarget Application Development Tools (SAP Web IDE Full-Stack)](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-developer-guide-for-cloud-foundry-multitarget-applications-sap-web-ide-full-stack/multitarget-application-development-tools).
 The following steps demonstrate how to import an existing SAP HANA Web IDE project into the SAP Business App Studio, and how to import data into it using SQL.

-1. Export the SAP HANA Web IDE project
+1. Export the SAP HANA Web IDE project.

     ![export a Web IDE project](export-web-ide.png)